tennaaro/README.md/README.md

 # Aaron's Notes
-# This is an H1 header (largest)
-###### This is an H6 header (smallest)
 ## Summary

-This repository contains all of the notes taken by Aaron for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Aaron](https://github.com/tennaaro) for the Lighthouse Labs Web Development Bootcamp.
 Excited to get going!